awsdocs/aws-sct-user-guide/doc_source/CHAP_Converting.App.Java.md

 1. Find your Java application conversion project in the **Applications** node in the left panel\.

+## Converting your Java application SQL code in AWS SCT<a name="CHAP_Converting.App.Java.Convert"></a>

+After you add your Java application to the AWS SCT project, convert SQL code from this application to a format compatible with your target database platform\.
+Use the following procedure to analyze and convert the SQL code embedded in your Java application in the AWS Schema Conversion Tool\.

+**To convert your SQL code**

+1. Expand the **Java** node under **Applications** in the left panel\.

+1. Choose the application to convert, and open the context \(right\-click\) menu\.

+1. Choose **Convert**\.
+AWS SCT analyzes your source code files, determines the application logic, and loads code metadata into the project\.
+This code metadata includes Java classes, objects, methods, global variables, interfaces, and so on\.

+   In the target database panel, AWS SCT creates the similar folders structure to your source application project\.
+Here you can review the converted application code\.
+![\[SQL code to analyze\]](http://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/images/java-applications-project-analyze.png)

+1. Save your converted application code\.
+For more information, see [Saving your converted application code](#CHAP_Converting.App.Java.Save)\.

+Your Java applications might include SQL code that interacts with different source databases\.
+You can migrate to PostgreSQL several of these source databases\.
+In this case, make sure that you don't convert SQL code that interacts with databases which you excluded from the migration scope\.
+You can exclude source files of your Java application from the conversion scope\.
+To do so, clear the check boxes for the names of files that you want to exclude from the conversion scope\.

+After you change the conversion scope, AWS SCT still analyzes SQL code all source files of your Java applications\.
+Then, AWS SCT copies to the target folder all source files that you excluded from the conversion scope\.
+This operation makes it possible to build your application after you save your converted application files\.

+## Saving your converted application code with AWS SCT<a name="CHAP_Converting.App.Java.Save"></a>

+Use the following procedure to save your converted application code\.

+**To save your converted application code**

+1. Expand the **Java** node under **Applications** in the target database panel\.

+1. Choose your converted application, and choose **Save**\.

+1. Enter the path to the folder to save the converted application code, and choose **Select folder**\.

+If your source Java application uses the MyBatis framework, make sure that you update your configuration file to work with your new database\.

 ## Managing Java application conversion projects in AWS SCT<a name="CHAP_Converting.App.Java.Manage"></a>

 You can add multiple Java application conversion projects, update the application code in the AWS SCT project, or remove a Java conversion project from your AWS SCT project\.